SAP/WebClientDevGuide/README.md

 }
 ```

-By fixing the `webclientBridge` object to this static implementation, your web app can always define it before the WebClient is loaded (which is required), but you stay flexible in changing the implementation.
+By fixing the `webclientBridge` object to this static implementation, your web app can always define it before the Web Client is loaded (which is required), but you stay flexible in changing the implementation.

-2. Later, in the initialization code of your pages or components which actually provide a WebClient Bridge implementation, just set the `window.sapcai.webclientBridgeImpl` object.
+2. Later, in the initialization code of your pages or components which actually provide a Web Client Bridge implementation, just set the `window.sapcai.webclientBridgeImpl` object.
 This way you can dynamically switch the implementation depending on which page or component the user navigates to.

 ```